mariellefoster/marf-books/controlling-coercive-behavior-list.md

+This list is for anyone seeking to learn more about coercive and controlling behavior.
+I include write ups of books I've read, how I see them being useful, and what limitations they might have.
+If you're in or adjacent to a situation with this sort of behavior, I wish you a lot of strength and good community.
+The more you own and ground yourself in your experiences and feelings, the more of your power and strength you will find.
+If you struggle with taking accountability and seeking control over others, find professionals, groups and commmunities who hold you accountable, and require that you set these behaviors down.
+It is better on the other side.

 Emma Rose Byham: Was It Even Abuse

 This book is a very solid primer.
 Written in a generally situation and gender neutral fashion, it's a great place to start, particularly if you are not a woman in a romantic relationship with an abusive man.
 It's a bit less polished than some of the other books, but it makes up for that with solid models of behavior, and clear, extensive definitions of various behaviors.
 I read this book after most of the others, and I got a ton out of it.